 - Slightly enlarge the root canal to allow thorough cleaning

 - Clean away all infected tissue with fine dental instruments

 - Seal the canal to prevent further infection

-- Seal the initial opening as well with a temporary or permanent filling
+- Affix a temporary or permanent filling